aws-samples/lambda-web-scraper-example/README.md

 # A web scraper running on AWS Lambda
-This an example of a web scraper running on AWS Lambda and Lambda Layers.
+This is an example of a web scraper running on AWS Lambda and Lambda Layers.
 It assumes, that you have [AWS CDK][cdk] and Docker installed.
 The docker image relies on [serverless-chrome][chromium].

 ### Create a CDK app enviroment